 Does Gluten Cause Acne?

-Gluten can be a significant trigger for people with acne, especially in those with gluten sensitivity or celiac disease due to the high volume of inflammation it can cause in the digestive system.
+Gluten can be a significant acne trigger in those with gluten sensitivity or celiac disease due to the high volume of inflammation it can cause in the digestive system.

 When people with gluten intolerance consume this protein, they develop internal inflammation, which damages the intestinal tract.
 Repeated gluten exposure — and the subsequent inflammatory response — can create small, microscopic holes in the intestinal lining.